 Rockies vs. Dodgers: Odds, spread, over/under - September 26

-Los Angeles Dodgers (96-59) will square off against the Colorado Rockies (56-99) at Coors Field on Tuesday, September 26 at 3:10 PM ET.
+Los Angeles Dodgers (96-60) will play the Colorado Rockies (57-99) at Coors Field on Tuesday, September 26 at 8:40 PM ET.
 Currently sitting at 98 RBI, J.D.
-Martinez will be looking to knock in his 100th run of the year.
+Martinez will be looking to drive in his 100th run of the season.

-The favored Dodgers have -250 moneyline odds against the underdog Rockies, who are listed at +200.
-Los Angeles is a 2.5-run favorite (at -120 odds).
-The total is 12.5 runs for this matchup.
+Bookmakers list the Dodgers as -250 favorites on the moneyline, while giving the underdog Rockies +200 moneyline odds.
+Los Angeles is the favorite on the run line (-2.5).
+The total is 11.5 runs for the game.

 Rockies vs. Dodgers Time and TV Channel